sprietNathanael/arguiduino/README.md

 - [ ] Control the Arduino Uno board via a GUI
   - [ ] Control the Arduino board through serial link
-  - [ ] Control the Arduino board with Python
+  - [ ] Control the Arduino board with NodeJs
-  - [ ] Use the GUI to control Python
+  - [ ] Use the GUI to control NodeJs
   - [ ] Make a good documentation
 - [ ] Control every Arduino board models
 - [ ] Interface with serial communications of the board (I2C, SPI...)